burhaninho/burhaninho.github.io/_posts/2013-05-08-sir-alex-ferguson-retires.md

 On Wayne Rooney's transfer request

 >Sometimes you look in a field and you see a cow and you think it's a better cow than the one you've got in your own field.
 It's a fact.
 Right?
-And it never really works out that way.
+And it never really works out that way .

 On Cristiano Ronaldo to Real Madrid